Fremantle Stuff > buildings > Davies Building

-I'm also a bit worried about the 'Record Finder' building, as it looks as if the pediment which is in the right half of the existing building should be at the centre of a building that was one third wider.
+I'm also a bit bemused about the Davies building, as it looks as if the pediment which is in the right half of the existing building should be at the centre of a building that was one third wider.
 I don't suppose I'll ever find a heritage architect who could explain this. ...
 Update: I spoke to an architect this afternoon.
-He thinks it's quite possible that the missing half of the building could have had a pediment on its lefthand size the opposite of the one on the extant side.
+He thinks it's quite possible that the missing half of the building could have had a pediment on its lefthand size the pair of the one on the extant side.

-In 2019 the TAB has moved out of no. 91 and various businesses tenant it.
+In 2019 the TAB has long ago moved out of nos 89-91 and various businesses tenant it.
 No. 87 High St did house The Record Finder, but that has moved west along High Street.
 Breaks, a coffee shop remains on the ground floor.